readthedocs/readthedocs.org/docs/builds.rst

    ``READTHEDOCS_PROJECT``, The RTD slug of the project which is being built, ``my-example-project`` ``READTHEDOCS_LANGUAGE``, The RTD language slug of the project which is being built, ``en``

-..
-Comment to break the table, becuase RST

 If you want to learn more about how the build environment works as a low level, you can read about it in our :doc:`/development/buildenvironments` docs.

 .. tip::